andypotatohy/roast/README.md

 Note you can still config most of the options in ROAST even though you're generating the lead field.
 Options that are still usable when generating the lead field are: `T2`, `meshOptions`, `simulationTag`, `resampling`, `zeroPadding`, and `conductivities`.
 All the options on electrodes (`capType`, `elecType`, `elecSize`, `elecOri`) cannot be used and will be set to the defaults for generating the lead field, i.e., `capType` will be set to `1010`, `elecType` will be set to `disc`, `elecSize` will be set to `[6mm 2mm]`, `elecOri` will be set to `[]`.

+You can also generate the lead field for the New York head, which will take even more time as the solving of the New York head (0.5 mm resolution) takes twice the time of solving a 1-mm head model.

+### Example 25

+    roast('nyhead','leadField','simulationTag','nyheadLeadField')

 If the input MRI has 1 mm isotropic resolution, then results from using `leadField` as the recipe can be loaded into the [Soterix software HD-Explore and HD-Targets](https://soterixmedical.com/research/software).
 If the input MRI does not have 1 mm isotropic resolution but you turn on the `resampling` option, the generated lead field can also be readable by Soterix software.

-### Example 25
+### Example 26

     roast('example/subject1.nii','leadField','resampling','on','simulationTag','subj1LeadFieldForSoterix')